 Who We Are

 Community Living Ontario is a non-profit provincial association that has been advocating for people who have an intellectual disability and their families for 70+ years.
 We proudly work alongside 124 local agencies and advocate with 250,000+ people who have intellectual disabilities and their families across Ontario.
-We are an active member of the Canadian Association for Community Living and regularly communicate with equivalent provincial and territorial associations.
+We are an active member of Inclusion Canada and regularly communicate with equivalent provincial and territorial associations.
 We also have influence at the global level thanks to our affiliation with Inclusion International.

 LEARN MORE124